-Make sure all of your page elements are arranged according to the principles of C.R.A.P. and upload a copy to the CGD 1 Final Project 2017 post on the Google Classroom.
+Make sure all of your page elements are arranged according to the principles of C.R.A.P., then export and upload a High Quality PDF copy to the CGD 1 Final Project 2021 post on the Google Classroom.
 I will print out two color copies for you.
 Using a pair of scissors, cut out your papercraft figurine.
 Be sure to cut all slits before you begin folding it.
 Fold and assemble your figurine according to the instructions on the template.
 Cut out all your accessories as well.
 When complete, it should look like the examples in my window.
-Have your completed figurine and all four of its accessories assembled and under my Christmas tree before end of class on Monday, December 18th, 2017.
+Have your completed figurine and all four of its accessories assembled and under my Christmas tree before the end of the day on Wednesday, December 15th, 2021.

 This is your final project, and will be graded based on the effectiveness of your use of the principles of C.R.A.P. in your overall design, the design of your logo, and the assembly of your papercraft figurine.
-You have more than seven full days of class time to complete this project, so please use your time effectively and wisely.
+You have more than eight full days of class time to complete this project, so please use your time effectively and wisely.
 Good luck and happy papercrafting!

-Papercraft Personalíties
+Papercraft Personalítíes

-Computer Graphic Design 1 Final Project December 7th, 2017
+Computer Graphic Design 1 Final Project December 8th, 2021